 By Shastri Ramachandaran* | IDN-InDepth NewsAnalysis

-Shastri Ramachandran is an independent political and foreign affairs commentator.
-This article first appeared in DNA on October 21 and is being reproduced by arrangement with the writer.
-[IDN-InDepthNews – October 22, 2014]
+*The author is an independent political and foreign affairs commentator based in New Delhi.
+This article first appeared in DNA.
+[IDN-InDepthNews – October 7, 2014]

 Shastri Ramachandran’s previous IDN articles: